 Now we can intercept these ARP requests in Wireshark.
 We can also use arpspoof instead of ettercap.

-First things first to make your life easier set the Main Toolbar style to Icons & Text: This will help you learn what each button in the toolbar does by labeling it.
+This will help you learn what each button in the toolbar does by labeling it.
 Feel free to adjust the appearance to your liking.

 In the home page you will see all the available interfaces and the activity occurring in that interface next to it.
 Choosing any will show packets captured from all interfaces